13th September 2023

 Many people access support through a personal budget.
 This is an amount of money allocated by social care which can be used by you to arrange the care you need.
 This can be a short break from a provider or it could be for you to employ somebody to help you in the home or to take your child out to activities (known as a personal assistant).
 By having a personal budget you will have more freedom to use the money when you want and how you want, as long as it is within the guidelines set in your child’s care plan.

 Often this money is given directly to you as a direct payment for you to manage yourself.
 In Wokingham they issue a pre-paid card which you can use to pay for things.
 It can be used in the same way as a standard debit card.
 It can also be used to pay salaries for personal assistants.
 If you do employ a personal assistant directly please remember that you will then be an employer and there are certain legal requirements that you must follow.
-There is support available and you can find more information on the local offer in the Guide to Employing a Personal Assistant.
+There is support available and you can find more information on the SEND Local Offer in the Guide to Employing a Personal Assistant.

 It is important to remember that you don’t have to accept a direct payment and you can request that the Local Authority arranges services for you directly or manages the personal budget on your behalf.